 Friendly helpful staff, room a very good size and very comfortable bed.
 Great bathroom with great amenities.
 I was lucky although I arrived very early in the day a room was available which is always appreciated when you have just arrived on a long haul flight.

-Traveller from NJ
+Traveller from London

-Traveller from w
+Traveller from W

 Ideally situated where Manhattan's Fifth Avenue meets Central Park, this celebrated New York hotel re-opened in Spring 2008 …More

-Traveller from K
+Traveller from Seattle

 Buildings crane above one another to claim views of Central Park, a piece of real estate valued at more than $528 billion.
 Surprises abound in its 843 acres.
 The grounds include a castle, a zoo, several lakes, and an Egyptian obelisk.
 A city that never sleeps needs its quiet time, too: Central Park has six designated “quiet zones,” including Strawberry Fields, the monument to John Lennon.